Last Updated on

 Our Top Choice...

 Smoking meat can be a tedious and thankless chore sometimes.
 The results are amazing, it can’t be denied.
-There is nothing like biting into that first juicy, smoky, delicious bite of brisket or ribs after cooking it low and low for hours.
+There is nothing like biting into that first juicy, smoky, delicious bite of brisket or ribs after cooking it for hours.
 The anticipation has built for so long the payoff is well worth it.

 But it’s time consuming and stressful in some ways, especially when you need to make the choice between sleeping soundly or not ruining your meat.

 That’s where temperature controllers come in, automatically regulating the heat of your grill so everything comes out perfect every time.
 Let’s take a quick look at what we’re looking for in a barbeque temperature controller, and then apply that to some reviews!

 We also reviewed the top smoker thermometer for your convenience.

 Here are the best BBQ temperature controllers you can buy:

 - Best overall - Flame Boss 500-WiFi Smok

 - Runner up - DigiQ BBQ Temperature Control